dusk-network/docs-public/src/content/docs/learn/zero-knowledge/iop_pcs.md

 title: IOP and PCS
 ---

-To build a modern SNARK, we need to combine a cryptographic object with an information-theoretic one.
 By combining cryptography with interactive proofs, we obtain a succinct non-interactive arguments of knowledge (SNARK).

-The cryptographic object we need is a Polynomial Commitment Scheme, and the information-theoretic object we need is an Interactive Oracle Proof.
+To do so, we need a cryptographic object called Polynomial Commitment Scheme and an information-theoretic one called Interactive Oracle Proof.

-Therefore, the current paradigm on how to build an efficient snark for general circuits is to have:
+The current paradigm on how to build an efficient snark for general circuits is to have:

-- A functional Polynomial Commitment Scheme (PCS).
+- A **Polynomial Commitment Scheme** (PCS).
 The PCS is a cryptographic object, and its security depends on its cryptographic assumptions.
-- An Interactive Oracle Proof (IOP), compatible with the PCS.
+- An **Interactive Oracle Proof** (IOP), compatible with the PCS.
 Because the IOP is an information-theoretic object, we can prove its security without underlying assumptions.

-The reason why we call these “modern” SNARKS, is that we figured out how to separate the IOP construction from the PCS construction.
-This flexibility gave us room for important innovations.
+The reason why this is considered a “modern” way to construct SNARKs, is because the IOP construction has been separated from the PCS construction, introducing the flexibility that paved the way for important innovations.

 ## Polynomial Commitment Schemes (PCS)

-#### "Normal" Commitments
 Before understanding what a PCS is, let’s first recap what a commitment scheme is.

 A commitment scheme is a protocol that needs to satisfy the following propriety(ies):